lasuzuki/dtn-gcp-iot/README.md

 Now you have all the pieces needed to send telemetry data from your Pi to Google Cloud IoT Core!

-# The Code to send telemetry data to Google Cloud
+# Send telemetry data from Raspberry Pi to Google Cloud

 The code on this repository named `sense.py` is based on the implementation of [GabeWeiss](https://github.com/GabeWeiss/GCP_Quick_Starts).